FSS Payment Gateway Activates ‘Pays’ to Boost Online Sales - Express Computer

-FSS (Financial Software and Systems), a global leader in payment products and payment processor, announced its e-Commerce Payment Gateway has been enhanced to support leading payment wallets — Apple Pay, Samsung Pay and Google Pay — for online, in-app and mobile purchases.
+FSS (Financial Software and Systems) has announced its e-Commerce Payment Gateway has been enhanced to support leading payment wallets — Apple Pay, Samsung Pay and Google Pay — for online, in-app and mobile purchases.
 The addition of new digital instruments is designed to help merchants meet evolving needs of customers for new ways to pay and to boost online sales.

 Mobile retail commerce sales by 2023, according to industry reports, would account for an approximate 52% of total online sales.
 The recent enhancements help acquirers take advantage of this trend and boost conversions at checkout via delivery of effortless payment experiences.
 Customers merely select their preferred Wallet at checkout, enter a biometric imprint or PIN, and the payment is done.
 There are no input-intensive forms to fill in or fumbling for a plastic card to enter the account number, card expiration, and security code.